 In addition to the RICE method, taking over-the-counter medications such as acetaminophen, ibuprofen, and naproxen may help with pain and swelling.
 However, it is always important to discuss any new medications with your doctor, especially if you have any chronic illnesses or take any other routine medications.
 In most cases, RICE and over-the-counter medications will be enough for your full recovery, however surgery may be necessary for some severe injuries.

 After you are feeling a little better, it is recommended that you do some stretching and strengthening exercises to improve your function and to prevent future injuries.
 It is important to complete your exercise program, and to continue stretching and strengthening your muscles throughout your life, to protect your joints and muscles.
 Severe or repeated sprains will increase your risk for even more sprains in the future.
 Strengthening the muscles around the area will help to stabilize the joint, and in some instances, braces may also be recommended.
 In the case of muscle strains, it is always possible to re-injure the same area.
 However, the best way to prevent this is by warming up before exercising, stretching, and understanding your limits.

-If you have any questions about orthopedic injuries, or if you have experienced an injury and would like to be evaluated by one of our highly skilled and board-certified physicians, call our North Canton office at (330) 305-0838, or toll-free at (844) 469-2663.
+If you have any questions about orthopedic injuries, or if you have experienced an injury and would like to be evaluated by one of our highly skilled and board-certified physicians, call our North Canton office at (844) 469-2663.
 To schedule an appointment, you can call us or use our secure online appointment request form.